Mannai-Microsoft-Solutions/Incident-Response-Playbooks-/Reports/Mass_Download_and_Mass_Delete/readme.md

 The Logic App leverages underlying queries to provide you with an option to configure “Push notifications” to e-mail or a Microsoft Teams channel based for mass download and delete activity in the Sharepoint using officeActivity table.
 Below is a detailed description of how the rule and the logic app are put together

+<em>The KQL query below will be added to this step in the Logic App and will execute against your workspace.
+You can modify the threshold values to suit your needs.</em>

 ### KQL
 ```
 let AzureRanges = externaldata(changeNumber: string, cloud: string, values: dynamic)